 In such close quarters, there is an inversion of the usual social norms around strangers.
 When a space shrinks past a certain threshold of tiny, it becomes weirder not to talk to the other occupants than to talk to them.
 All illusions of privacy become untenable as soon as you and your neighbor’s butt cheeks touch.
 Elsewhere, this same dynamic explains why people say hello to each other in quiet corridors of university buildings or country lanes but don’t make eye contact on the Shibuya Crossing, treating one another like fleshy humanoid obstacles on Takeshi’s Castle.

 Back at the bar, we chat for about an hour, despite linguistic difficulties and much personal energy diverted into insisting I was too full to try the terrifying seafoods presented to me.
 I was grateful for the experience and knew that if those same two patrons were instead at a bigger bar, we would never have met.
-Extraversion flowers in venues where the clientele are cramped together all close and personal; any principled approach to introverting will emphasize these.
+Extraversion flows in venues where the clientele are cramped together all close and personal; any principled approach to introverting will emphasize these.

 ♣ Tendency to attend alone